DoubtedSteam/MPANet/README.md

 ```

 ## trained model:
-the checkpoint can be found here:
+The checkpoint can be found here:
 https://pan.baidu.com/s/1TnjtfMFPnm5TEprgAhqz9A

-code: rfti
+Code: rfti